JianingXi/RS-ExpNet-CRNMF/README.md

 References
 ------------------------
 [1] Cancer Genome Atlas Research Network and others: Comprehensive genomic characterization defines human glioblastoma genes and core pathways.
 Nature 455(7216), 1061 (2008)

 [2] Cancer Genome Atlas Network and others: Comprehensive molecular characterization of human colon and rectal cancer.
 Nature 487(7407), 330-337 (2012)

 [3] Cancer Genome Atlas Network and others: Comprehensive molecular portraits of human breast tumours.
 Nature 490(7418), 61-70 (2012)

-[4] Gao, Jianjiong and Aksoy, Bulent Arman and Dogrusoz, Ugur and Dresdner, Gideon and Gross, Benjamin and Sumer, S Onur and Sun, Yichao and Jacobsen, Anders and Sinha, Rileen and Larsson, Erik and others: Integrative analysis of complex cancer genomics and clinical profiles using the cBioPortal.
+[4] Gao, Jianjiong and Aksoy, Bu:lent Arman and Dogrusoz, Ugur and Dresdner, Gideon and Gross, Benjamin and Sumer, S Onur and Sun, Yichao and Jacobsen, Anders and Sinha, Rileen and Larsson, Erik and others: Integrative analysis of complex cancer genomics and clinical profiles using the cBioPortal.
 Science signaling 6(269), 1 (2013)

 [5] Razick, S., Magklaras, G., Donaldson, I.M.: iRefIndex: a consolidated protein interaction database with provenance.
 BMC bioinformatics 9(1), 1 (2008)